slddn/git_lesson/README.md

-	'git rebase --abort' :--- undo the whole git rebase step 'git rebase -i <COMMIT> HEAD~ or <HASH> of commit to go into iteractive rebase multiple commit changes can be made here; ie, 'squash'/'s' 'git rebase -i <HASH>^' :--- use ^ to include the comity in intractive rebase
+	'git rebase --abort' :--- undo the whole git rebase step 'git rebase -i <COMMIT> HEAD~ or <HASH> of commit to go into iteractive rebase multiple commit changes can be made here; ie, 'squash'/'s' 'git rebase -i <HASH>^' :--- use ^ to include the commit in intractive rebase